FlintHill/SUAS-Competition/README.md

 ### Broad Overview
 The client script is run through the flask_gcs.py file.
 The gcs.py file, which runs processes relating to interop server communiation, vehicle connection, and image processing, is called from the flask_gcs.py file.
 We use MAVProxy to get data in JSON format from our unmanned aerial vehicle(UAV) which is then used in both the SDA process and getting necessary telemetry to forward to the interop server.
 Our code communicating to the interop server is in the interop_client.py file.

-Our autonomous image processing algorithm, which is built off of the open source OpenCV platform, makes use of a cropper function to more efficiently find relavent images containing targets.
+Our autonomous image processing algorithm, which is built off of the open source OpenCV platform, makes use of a cropper function to more efficiently find relevant images containing targets.